Frequently Asked Questions - UMAT

 Please also read this article.
 (Does the MedEntry program really work?)

 If you have not been successful the first time you sit the UMAT, you can re-sit it without being penalised.
-In fact you can resit the test any number of times.
+In fact you can resit the test ANY number of times.
+You can only sit in Year 13 or thereafter (ie not in Year 12).

 Please note that enrolling with MedEntry UMAT Preparation course does not represent or include an application to sit the UMAT.

-ACER is the Australian Council for Educational Research; an organization that administers the UMAT.
+ACER is the Australian Council for Educational Research; the organization that administers the UMAT.
 You will need to contact ACER to register for the UMAT.
-Please visit http://umatweb.acer.edu.au for more information.
+Please visit http://umat.acer.edu.au/ for more information.

 ACER has extensive expertise in developing and using many high stakes tests such as the UMAT, HPAT, GAMSAT etc in many countries.

-The registration fee is A$240.
-If you are eligible for a concession, the registration fee is A$140.
+The registration fee is A$250.
+If you are eligible for a concession, the registration fee is A$150.
 If you are sitting the UMAT outside Australia and New Zealand, there is an additional A$185 fee.

-Your completed registration must be received at the UMAT office at ACER no later than 5.00 pm Australian Eastern Standard Time (AEST) on Friday 5 June 2015.
+Your completed registration must be received at the UMAT office at ACER by 2 June, 2017.

-For 2014: Late registrations for UMAT will be accepted up to 5pm AEST on Friday 19 June 2015 on payment of a late fee of $65 in addition to the registration fee.
-The online registration system will close at 5pm AEST on Friday 19 June 2015.
-It will NOT be possible to register for UMAT 2015 after this time.
+Late registrations for UMAT will be accepted up to 14 days after the normal closing date (16 June) on payment of a late fee of $65 in addition to the registration fee.

 Graduate entry route in NZ requires you to resit UMAT after your degree, but if you intend to apply to Australia, you will need to sit the GAMSAT.